cj-wong/photo-dash/README.md

 ## Image Caveats

-- When creating gauges, some numbers may be omitted if they cannot be rendered.
+- The font must be monospace.
+It is difficult to determine pixel width in a non-monospace font and sections become unwieldy to calculate without assuming monospace.
+If you replace the font, create a test image with the maximum number of characters per line with the font size `SECTION_SIZE` (in `photo_dash.image.DashImg`) and change `SECTION_CHAR`.
+- Another reason why a monospace font is required: When rendering gauges, some numbers may be omitted if they cannot be rendered without obscuring an existing number.
+Since gauge markers are sorted from lowest to highest and their anchors are mid-aligned, each marker must check how far it is from its closest left neighbor (with half of its neighbor's width calculated).
+If the marker does not have enough space, it will not be rendered.
+Gauge values are also subject to this (including space from its nearest right neighbor), although gauge value lines will still be rendered regardless.

 ## Usage